zotonic/zotonic/doc/ref/configuration/port-ssl-configuration.rst

 If the ``ssl_only`` option is set then all session cookies will be set to *secure*.

-This can also be enforced for non ssl-only sites, which will force a new session when switching between http and https.
+Secure cookies can also be enforced for non ssl-only sites.
+Setting the option ``site.secure_cookie``  to ``true`` will force a new session when switching between protocols between http and https.
 This is useful for http sites with a secure admin part that is https only.

-Set the site configuration ``site.secure_cookie`` to ``true`` to force secure session on https connections.

 Erlang SSL Configuration